elvengard-mmo/elvengard_network/guides/introduction/endpoint.md

 The first thing to do is define a module using `ElvenGard.Network.Endpoint`.

-An Endpoint is simply a [Ranch listener](https://ninenines.eu/docs/en/ranch/2.2/guide/listeners/).
+An Endpoint is a supervised network listener.
+Its adapter translates generic Endpoint configuration to the selected networking server.

 ## Configuration